 There are currently no Boston Celtics events scheduled

 Easily one of the most successful franchises in NBA history, the Boston Celtics never cease to put on a good show.
-The team is currently battling to remain a contender in the Eastern Conference while they still have the services of veteran players like Paul Pierce and Kevin Garnett.
-The 2012-2013 season brought big expectations for Rajon Rondo.
-Unfortunately with Rondo sidelined for the remainder of the year, the Celtics will have to forge ahead without their All Star player.
+The team is currently battling to remain a contender in the Eastern Conference while they rebuild without the services of veteran players like Paul Pierce and Kevin Garnett.

 In one stretch from 1959-1966, the Boston Celtics won eight consecutive NBA Championships.
 The title run is a record not only for the NBA, but for all professional sports in U.S history.
 The Championships of the 1950's and 60's were due in large part to the efforts of NBA and Celtic legends Bill Russell, K.C.
 Jones and coach Red Auerbach.
 It was during these 'golden years' that the intense rivalry between the Lakers and Celtics was born.